CJINConsulting/cookieclicker/README.md

 - There is no help documentation to understand the rules and config for the game.
   - Even assuming a base understanding of the game type, we don't know how much the cookies cost, or the impact of factories
 - The game URLs seem to use the full username provided.
 May be a better experience to use something like a game ID so the URLs don't get too big.
+- I added some steps around checking the factory production speed.
+They seemed to work fine but then showed some signs of flakiness.
+  - Will need to re-assess how that logic checks the count
 ### New Game
 - The game allows you to start without entering a name value
   - This name value is used as a link in the high score records.
 If no name is entered, there's no way to continue that game via the UI.